arkCyber/Matrixon/docs/faq.md

 - Decentralized identity (DID) support

 ### Do I need blockchain knowledge to use Matrixon?
 No!
 AI and Web3 features are optional.
-You can run Matrixon as a standard Matrix homeserver and enable advanced features as needed.
+You can run Matrixon as a standard Matrix NextServer and enable advanced features as needed.

 ## 🔒 Security & Privacy